 The DCCCD Foundation provides a scholarship program for students who attend the colleges of the DCCCD.
 These funds are made available through the colleges to needy students who also meet additional criteria of the scholarship funds.
-Students holding student visas are not eligible.
 Application forms for these Foundation scholarships and information concerning other requirements and deadlines are available in the Financial Aid office at each college.